 How to Test Computer Power Supply

-- Check if PSU turns on or not (with a paper clip)
+- Check if PSU turns on or not by performing the Jumper test (with a paper clip)

-- Check the individual pins (check psu health with a testing unit like multimeter)
+- Check the individual pins (check PSU health with a testing unit like a multimeter)

 At this point, the fan should rotate.
 If it doesn’t, then most likely your power supply unit is dead.
 If it rotates, we can proceed to the next step.